Cube-Software/Electric-Labs/README.md

 # Electric-Labs
-Cool Game about a Cool Lab
+A puzzle game about getting lost in a lab and solving puzzles to find the way out.